pradyot-09/GDSE2020/Notes.md

 - Nomadism: work rom any geographic location
 - Scatter time : spread out your work across the workday
 - Timeshifting : adjust wok hours to overlap time

+## Module 7

+GDSE locations: Near-shoring and Offshoring
+###  Daily life of a Distributed Software Engineer - Maran Gunasekaran
+- start with coffee/tea and greet team-mates
+- pickup writing code from whereit was brought to a logical end
+- Gather for the Daily Scrum meeting to synchronize plans for the day and measure progress
+- If iteration planning day : start planning the work for iteration if iteration end : showcase the business value being deilvered and seek feedback from business owners and stakeholders.
+- Calls with business owners, use of tons of bandwidth
+- start next iterations planning meeting on last day of previous iteration

+### Tools for distributed software engineer

+tools for work or backlog management 9managing iterations , bug tracking and features):
+Jira, trello, Agile Cockpit, Version one

+Chatroom and video conferencing:
+Slack, Skype for Business, Microsoft Teams, appear.in, Bluejeans, interactive whiteboards, TeamViewer

+Knowledge sharing and collaboration: internal wiki pages, confluence, Microsoft SharePoint

+tools SCM :
+Bitbucket,GitHub, Visual Studio Online, Jenkins, Travis, JFrog artifactory

+Tools : Hardware
+ - Video conferencing camera with a panoramic/360 view
+ - Flat TV screens at least 50 inch with camera mount
+ - Developer machines with camera, headphones and mic

+ ### Do's and Dont's for Distributed software engineers
+ - Share holiday calendars and leave plans
+ - Make tiny checkins of code multiple times a day or at the very least during the end of the day
+ - Meet face to face as much as possible
+ - Organize tech talks between distributed teams
+ - Maintain transparency with the business owners

+ Dont's
+ - Don't wait for email responses
+ - Don't context switch and let others context switch either
+ - Don't do it all alone
+ - Don't let distance determine wheter to give critical feedback or not
+ - Don;t be subjective

+ ## Developments in Country Selection - Paul Tija

+is country selection important?
+- Not important if case of small and low-risk projects
+- very important inncase of own subsidiary
+- geopolitical considerations
+Important factors : wages and costs, the industry, quality of life, infrastructure, Human Capital, capital, Government vision and policy, Linkages

+### India and Bangladesh
+India Disadvantages:
+-accent, distance, time difference, rising tariffs, cultural differences, High turn over rate of staff

+Hence we see nearshoring growing for small-medium size companies

+### Palestine and North Korea

+Palestine has an additional advantage: it can give access to the Gulf markets (localization of software)
+- can also boost CSR

+North-Korea is cheapest in Asia for outsourcing and IT skills are good